 If the injury is the result of negligence, bullying, or an assault by another child, give the daycare or camp a chance to remedy the situation.
 Be vocal and ask what steps they are taking to ensure it never happens again.
 If they aren’t doing much, you have every right to talk to an attorney who specializes in daycare or summer camp injuries.

 Focus on your child.
 Don’t let the stress of medical bills and unpaid time off work cause undue strain on your mental and physical health.
-The attorneys at Jordan Law focus on the legal aspect of a daycare or summer camp injury for you.
+The Denver injury lawyers at Jordan, Herington & Rowley focus on the legal aspect of a daycare or summer camp injury for you.
 You have a team of experts fighting for justice and ensuring your child’s voice is heard.
 Arrange a free consultation today.